Yandex Cloud

 4. Create the required number of topics in Managed Service for Apache Kafka® clusters.
 Make sure the topic names are unique.

-5. To enable access to topics for producers and consumers, create two users in each Managed Service for Apache Kafka® cluster:
+5. To enable the producer and consumer to access topics, create two users in each Managed Service for Apache Kafka® cluster:

 1. If you do not have Terraform yet, install it.